Dan-Matthews-23/local-legends/README.md

 The next stage will centre around defensive

-Is Logged In is on  of the sessions that is created when the user logs in.
+Is Logged In is one of the sessions that is created when the user logs in.
 I will amend each function to check for this being set before the function executes, else the user is directed back to the sign in page.

 ![Adding a row to restaurants using command line](/assets/images/stage-nine-design-a)